 In rare circumstances, tenure may be awarded upon initial appointment.
 In determining such an award, the guiding principle will be to follow department and college procedures in an expedited process that will not inordinately delay hiring decisions.
-Specifically, there must be review of tenure eligibility at all levels, with a recommendation forwarded to the institution's designated senior academic officer overseeing the candidate's unit.
-Approval must be obtained from the senior academic officer prior to making an offer that includes tenure without a probationary period.
-In support of recommendations for tenure upon initial appointment, the senior academic officer will receive the following information:
+Specifically, there must be review of tenure eligibility at all levels with a recommendation forwarded to the Provost or Senior Vice President for USF Health.
+Approval must be obtained from the Office of the Provost or Senior Vice President for USF Health prior to making an offer that includes tenure without a probationary period.
+In support of recommendations for tenure upon initial appointment, the Provost or Senior Vice President for USF Health will receive the following information: